Hongjiew/Hongjiew.github.io/_pages/about.md

   **Highlight:** We propose Zero-TPrune, the first zero-shot method that considers both the importance and similarity of tokens in performing token pruning.
 It leverages the attention graph of pre-trained Transformer models to produce an importance distribution for tokens via our proposed Weighted Page Rank (WPR) algorithm.
 It can be deployed on large Vision Transformers at negligible computational cost.
 Without any fine-tuning, Zero-TPrune reduces the FLOPs cost of DeiT-S by 34.7% and improves its throughput by 45.3% with only 0.4% accuracy loss.

-#### Projects before My PhD: Software-and-Hardware Co-Design for Machine Learning Acceleration
+#### Pre-PhD: Software-and-Hardware Co-Design for Machine Learning Acceleration

 - **SAPIENS: A 64-kb RRAM-Based Non-Volatile Associative Memory for One-Shot Learning and Inference at the Edge**